 - Theatrical Trailer

-Anatomy of a Murder (1959) is available now on blu-ray.
+Anatomy of a Murder (1959) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…